-Question: Why do we say Notary Public, rather than Public Notary?
+Question: Why do we say Notary Public and not Public Notary?

 Postpositive adjectives are adjectives that follow the nouns they modify.
 In Latin, the phrase is notarius publicus.
-The English “notary public” shows its Latin origin.
+The English phrase “notary public” shows its origin from the Latin language.

-Some other English phrases using postpositive adjectives are:
+Some other English phrases that use postpositive adjectives are: